Q: “Core Balance” ™ What is it and how does it apply to horsemanship?

 Q: What are the exercises and how long will it take?

-A: The exercises are a collection of current fitness techniques and specific exercises I have put together for horseback riding.
-They vary in difficulty and time duration.
+A: The exercises are a collection of current as well as tried and true fitness techniques incorporating specific exercises I have put together specifically for horseback riding.
+They vary in difficulty and duration of time.
 The standard is to start most people out with a routine of 15 min a day 3 times a week.

 *It is highly recommend that a person consult their doctor and or personal trainer to have a physical before attempting these exercises.*